 How Home Possible Program Works

 Freddie Mac does sponsor and develop this program, but note that borrowers do not actually work with Freddie Mac to qualify.
 Rather, borrowers must apply for the Home Possible program through an approved lender.
 These include banks, mortgage brokers and credit unions.
-The approved lender will ensure that you meet all program eligibility and can qualify for the Freddie Mac loan.
+The approved lender will ensure that you meet all program eligibility and can qualify for the Freddie Mac loan. the 30 and 15-year fixed mortgage loans remain the most possible terms in 2017.

 Below are the typical eligibility requirements for the Home Possible loan program with 3% down payment: